freenas/freenas-docs/userguide/tn_initial.rst

 :ref:`Hardware Setup` section for specific racking and connection information.

-Depending on the degree of pre-configuration you requested from iXsystems, much of the initial %brand% setup may already be complete.
+Depending on the degree of pre-configuration requested from iXsystems, most of the initial %brand% setup might already be complete.

-.. note:: Always perform the initial %brand% setup in consultation with your iXsystems Support Representative.
-You can contact iXsystems Support at truenas-support@ixsystems.com.
-Be sure to have all of your %brand% hardware serial numbers on hand, which are located on the back of the chassis.
+.. note:: Always perform the initial %brand% setup in consultation with your iXsystems Support Representative. iXsystems Support can be contacted at :literal:`truenas-support@ixsystems.com`.
+Be sure to have all %brand% hardware serial numbers on hand.
+They are located on the back of each chassis.

 .. index:: Out-of-Band Management